Sarahana Shrestha: Elections

-In 2022, Shrestha announced she would run against incumbent state assemblymember Kevin Cahill.
+In 2022, Shrestha announced she would run against incumbent state assemblymember Kevin Cahill in the 103rd district.
 She was endorsed by the Democratic Socialists of America, Working Families Party, and U.S. representative Alexandria Ocasio-Cortez.
-Shrestha was elected in November 2022 and assumed office on January 1, 2023.
+Shrestha was elected in November 2022 and assumed office on January 1, 2023, becoming member of the Socialists in Office bloc.

 In 2024, she was challenged by Gabi Madden, a former staffer of state senator James Skoufis who was endorsed by him and Kingston mayor Steve Noble.
 She handily defeated Madden in the Democratic primary election.

 Tenure

+Shrestha advocated for good cause eviction protections in 2024.
 Shrestha advocates for turning the Central Hudson Gas & Electric Corp. into the Hudson Valley Power Authority, a public utility company.
+She co-sponsored a bill to establish a single-payer healthcare system in New York in April 2026.

+She is a member of the New York State Socialists in Office.